CSS-Purge

 Install with npm:

-npm install css-purge -g
+npm install css-purge -g..then run with options:

 Some example usage: